HYP3R00T/CelestialDocs/content/docs/navigation/sidebar-config.md

 ## When to edit `data/config.ts` vs page frontmatter

-- Edit page-level controls (labels, icons, hidden flags, `navOrder`) in the page frontmatter when the page author controls presentation.
+- Edit page-level controls (labels, icons, hidden flags) in the page frontmatter when the page author controls presentation.
 - Edit `data/config.ts` to structure the overall sidebar (group labels, manual entries, top-level ordering, and special grouping behavior).

 If you need examples of common setups or want me to add visual examples/screenshots of how changes affect the sidebar, I can add them here.